gdhardy1/repo-ranker/README.md

 ### Tooling Choice Considerations

 Create React App provided a quick development set up without having to worry about configuration details of Webpack, Babel, and Jest.
 Apollo Client was chosen for it's convenient GraphQL query caching and merging capabilities.
 Tailwind CSS & UI was chosen to reduce the time spent on building a functional but beautiful UI.
 TypeScript was chosen to enforce strict typing and reduce bugs related to ill-constructed interfaces between the app and the GitHub API.

-## Areas for Improvements

-Given more time, I'd add features like:

-- Lazy loading more respositories/commits on scroll
-- Notification auto dismissal

-Additionally, I'd address some of the following issues:

-**UI/UX**

-- Handle bad routes more gracefully rather than just rerouting back to home
-- A sticky header navigation and hiding/minimizing the search box on content load would be a better experience

-**Code Quality**

-- Reduce mixing of concerns, (e.g. there is some View logic that doesn't belong in the `OrganizationController`)
-- Address scalability of `ItemFactory` by refactoring to adhere to Open-closed Principle

-**Testing and Error Handling**

-- Enhance testing suites (e.g. test paginated data fetches)
-- Address more error edge cases (e.g. handle GraphQL query partial failures and error logging)